Buhari: Nigeria'll support efforts to propagate stability, peace in Africa - New Telegraph

 President Muhammadu Buhari has assured that Nigeria would support all efforts geared at propagating peace in Africa.

-The President gave this assurance Tuesday at a bi-lateral meeting with the President of South Sudan, Salva Kiir, in Addis Ababa, Ethiopia.
+The President gave this assurance, yesterday, at a bi-lateral meeting with the President of South Sudan, Salva Kiir, in Addis Ababa, Ethiopia.

 In a release by his spokesman, Femi Adesina, the President told the Sudanese leader that Nigeria would extend a helping hand to his country towards political and economic stability.